Insights on music pitching, sync licensing, and playlist sharing.

 A working composer's honest comparison of DISCO Pro vs DISCO Plus tiers in 2026.
 What you actually unlock, what stays the same, and whether the upgrade is worth the extra $10/month.

 You renewed DISCO for the year and now regret it.
-Here's how to switch to a cheaper, better tool without losing the months you already paid for.
+Here's how to switch to a more transparent, better-designed tool without losing the months you already paid for.

 A working music supervisor's honest take on DISCO's blind spots — inbox triage, feedback, internal collaboration — and what a supervisor-first alternative looks like in 2026.